Mobile Home Hurricane Anchors

 Here’s what you need to know about hurricane anchoring systems.

-- The anchors or the steel rods are up to 5 feet long and they are screwed into solid ground.
-We only leave a few inches of the hurricane anchors above ground, because they must be tightly screwed into solid ground.
+- The anchors or the steel rods are up to 5 feet long and they are screwed into the ground.
+We only leave a few inches of the hurricane anchors above ground, because they must be tightly screwed into the ground.

 - We securely fasten steel straps around the mobile homes frame.
 The steel straps are securely fastened to the hurricane anchors in the ground with adjustable steel case hardened bolts.

-- We always use at least 10 hurricane anchors in a small mobile home.
-We install as many as 25 hurricane anchors on a large mobile home.
+- We typically use at least 10 hurricane anchors on a smaller mobile home.
+We install as many as 40 hurricane anchors on a larger mobile home.

 - Only Installers licensed by the Florida Bureau of Mobile Home and Recreational Vehicle Construction, are allowed to install and conduct safety inspections of mobile home anchoring systems.